 - FOOD AND DRINK

-Preferably eating and drinking should be reserved for lunchtime and breaks between lectures outside the classroom.
-Trash (bottles, scraps of paper) should not be left around in the classroom.
+Eating and drinking should be reserved for lunchtime and breaks between lectures, and should be only done outside the classroom.
+Garbage of any sort (be it bottles or scraps of paper) should never be left in the classroom.